MasterOdin/TuringMachine/README.md

 Turing Machine Emulators
 ==========================

 This repository will hold [Turing Machine](http://en.wikipedia.org/wiki/Turing_machine) emulators in a variety of languages.
 Implementations will probably be different between the languages (in both features and the underlying data structures).
+Once I'm happy with a TM implementaiton, I'll move it to done, though this may mean it's less feature packed than some other language implementaiton.

 Done
 ----